-State Street Trust Company Canada (the "Custodian"), at its principal offices in Toronto, Ontario, will be appointed the custodian of the Fund's assets on or prior to the Closing Date pursuant to the Custodian Agreement.
-The Custodian may employ sub-custodians as considered appropriate in the circumstances.
+State Street Trust Company Canada (the "Custodian"), at its principal offices in Toronto, Ontario, is the custodian of the Fund's assets pursuant to the Custodian Agreement.
+The Custodian may employ sub custodians as considered appropriate in the circumstances.

 The Custodian shall exercise the same degree of care, diligence and skill in the safekeeping of the Fund's accounts and providing the services described under the Custodian Agreement that a reasonably prudent person would exercise in the circumstances, or, if higher, the degree of care, diligence and skill that the Custodian uses in respect of its own property of a similar nature in its custody.